materializecss/materialize-docs/README.md

 - Update version string in **src/getting-started.html**, **partials/navbar.html**
 - Run docs locally and check manually with `pnpm dev` & `pnpm build`
 - run `node release.js` to create new version
-- goto dist folder and run locally via `npx http-server -c-1 -p 8080` and test in browser
+- goto docs folder and run locally via `npx http-server -c-1 -p 8080` and test in browser
 - Make commit to v2-dev (message: "chore: release 2.X.X")
 - Make PR from v2-dev -> main
 - Merge the PR (The deploy step to gh-pages should be executed)